 Avoid “I’m Doctor Jones.
 I’m a highly qualified physician.
 I offer healthcare services for patients in the Greenbury area”.

 It’s Okay, but that’s about it.
 Unless you live somewhere pretty remote, there’s a ton of other doc’s that can do the same thing.

-Instead think something along the lines of:
+Instead use medical copywriting know how and think something along the lines of: